OctopusDeploy/OctopusDSC/README.md

 On a build server, you most likely want to use [build-aws.ps1](build-aws.ps1) to spin up a virtual machine on AWS to run the tests.

 Configuration is handled by environment variables.
 The shell scripts will show a message letting you know what variables need to be set. `The build-*` scripts also invoke [Pester](https://github.com/Pester/Pester) and [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) tests, so you'll need those modules installed.
+Be sure to update [Pester](https://github.com/Pester/Pester), the version that ships with Windows 10 is incompatible.

 To run just the scenarios locally, follow these steps: